mesosphere/dcos-kafka-service/README.md

 # API Reference

-For ongoing maintenance of the Kafka cluster itself, the Kafka framework exposes an HTTP API whose structure is designed to roughly match the tools provided by the Kafka distribution, such as `bin/kafka-topics.sh`.
+For ongoing maintenance of the Kafka cluster itself, the Kafka service exposes an HTTP API whose structure is designed to roughly match the tools provided by the Kafka distribution, such as `bin/kafka-topics.sh`.

 The examples here provide equivalent commands using both `[dcos-cli](https://github.com/mesosphere/dcos-cli)` (with the `kafka` CLI module installed) and `curl`.
 These examples assume a service named `kafka` (the default), and the `curl` examples assume a DCOS cluster path of `$DCOS_URI`.
 Replace these with appropriate values as needed.